US stocks slip further from record highs as banks decline

 CHINESE CONGRESS: Over the weekend Premier Li Keqiang, China’s top economic official, trimmed the country’s growth target to 6.5 percent and warned of dangers from global pressure for trade controls.
 Li promised to cut surplus steel production that is straining trade relations with Washington and Europe and pledged equal treatment for foreign companies.
 China is the second-largest economy in the world, and the prospect of lower growth hurt the price of copper.

-BONDS: Bond prices inched lower.
+BONDS: Bond prices slipped.
 The yield on the 10-year Treasury note rose to 2.50 percent from 2.48 percent.
 Bond yields jumped last week as investors grew more certain the Federal Reserve will raise interest rates later this month.

 Shares of companies that pay big dividends, like real estate investment trusts, continued to fall.
 Those stocks are often compared to bonds because of their high yields, and higher bond yields make them less appealing to investors.